Monday, January 30, 2012

 SPECIAL DEAL!
 Your very own copy of creatura libri AND creatura libri 2 featuring an ORIGINAL hand drawn sketch on the first pages with shipping to anywhere in the US: $40 (additional fees apply to those outside the US)

-Send an email to: My Yahoo Account and I will send you my paypal info.
-If you need to send cash or a money order I will provide my home address, but I prefer Paypal.
-Supplies are limited and it will be on a first come first serve basis.
+Send an email to: My Yahoo Account and I will send you my PayPal info.
+If you need to send cash or a money order, I will provide my home address, but I prefer Paypal.
+Supplies are limited, and it will be on a first come, first serve basis.
 Please specify which book(s) you would like to purchase and if you would like sketches when you email me.

 Speaking of sketches, here are some examples of what you could get in your books!